openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

   [`lma_collector::collectd::hypervisor`](#class-lma_collectorcollectdhypervisor)
   with the `pacemaker_resource_master` parameter needs to declare the `lma_collector::collectd::pacemaker` class and use that parameter.
   Valid options: a string.
 Default: `undef`.
+* `hostname`: *Optional*.
+If this is set it will be used to identify the local host in the Pacemaker cluster.
+If unset, collectd will use the value returned by the Python socket.getfqdn() function.
+  Valid options: a string.
+Default: `undef`.